 4] How can I reach you?

-Please register on our website and on the top right corner you will see a “submit your querycontact us by clicking ‘Contact us’.
+Please contact us by clicking ‘Contact us’ on the top right hand corner of the website.
 We will revert to you in at most 24 hours (1 business day).
 Emails are preferred as a means of communication over phone, as we have a record of your requests and can respond appropriately.

 5] Will you guarantee me an admission?
 If my profile is good?